 - Worship music.
 My favorite group is Hillsong.
 They have tons of worship songs.
 There are plenty of other groups that play worship music.
 Check out iTunes or YouTube.
 You can walk around the neighborhood listening to it on your iPhone.

 - Sing, praise, and thanksgiving.
 Spend time with God by singing, praising, and giving thanks.
 This is a wonderful way to worship.
 God doesn’t care if you can carry a tune.
 I love singing in the car when no one hears…but God.

 - Spiritual books.
 Books about God or spiritual growth are great ways to supplement your quiet times.
 God uses other people to speak into our lives.
 They can give wisdom and knowledge in places we need to grow.

 - Blogs.
 There are many blogs that have a spiritual emphasis.
 You can go to my Pinterest page and look under the faith and inspiration board.
 You will find many faith-based topics to help in your walk.

-- Join a Bible study.
+- Join a Bible Study.
 Join a Bible study that has homework.
 It will keep you accountable.
-I have attended Beth Moore, Kay Arthur, Priscilla Shirer, and Bible Study Fellowship.
+I have done studies with Kay Arthur, Priscilla Shirer, and Bible Study Fellowship.
 Each one offers a time of lecture, group time, and individual study.

 - Online Bible study.
 First15, Our Daily Bread, and First5 are great devotionals online.
 I highly recommend them.
 There are many others but these are ones I have heard of recently.

 - Podcasts– I love listening to podcasts.
-One of my favorites is Family Life Today.
+One of my favorites is Family Life Today (check out my interview).
 I get so much out of their teaching.
 They are authentic Christians who are not scared to be honest about everyday problems that occur with believers.
 The hosts tackle subjects like porn, divorce, abuse, estrangement, infidelity, etc.

 Hebrews 6:12.
 The Book